 The CFPC Chronic Pain and Opioid Resources list provides a number of useful resources, including a link to the McMaster University Draft Recommendations for Use of Opioids in Chronic Non-Cancer Pain published in 2017.

-The Institute for Safe Medication Practices Canada (ISMP) has developed an Essential Skills for Opioid Prescribers resource document.
+The Institute for Safe Medication Practices Canada (ISMP) has developed an Opioid Stewardship resource document.

 The BC Centre for Substance Use (BCCSU) supports primary care clinicians and other health care providers across the province in utilizing more effective approaches to addiction and substance use screening, assessment, and treatment.
 A core function is to develop and disseminate world-leading evidence-based clinical practice guidelines and protocols focused on substance use disorders, health system interventions, and key populations.
 Visit the website for current guidelines/protocols.

 Rapid Access to Consultative Expertise Care (RACE) also provides phone access to addiction medicine specialists.

 PracticeinBC.ca is a recruitment and retention portal site with two parts: one has information for people interested in being a family doctor in BC and the other has tools for divisions seeking new family doctors for their communities.
 It is a is a portal site created by the Divisions of Family Practice Recruitment and Retention Steering Committee, with support from GPSC, to assist local divisions in attracting and retaining family doctors.
 Tools and templates to help divisions and BC doctors include how to: prepare for successful family doctor recruitment and retention, attract family doctors to their communities, engage new family doctors in community life and support new family doctors in obtaining the appropriate licensing and privileges.

 Health Data Coalition